chenvie/mini-internet-banking/PWCat/README.md

 2. Open Chrome Dev Tools (F12)
 3. Navigate to Audits Tab
 4. Scroll down a little bit and find button **Run Audits**

+Note: Your PWA Score after audits must be have 2 errors if you deploy your project at localhost
+1. Does not redirect **HTTP** traffics to **HTTPS** --> because you deploy your project at localhost
+2. Content is not sized correctly for the viewport --> because this audit is a roundabout way of determining if your page is optimized for mobile devices, you can optimized it by using **Responsive Web Designs**

 #References
 https://medium.com/@nsmirnova/creating-pwa-with-angular-5-part-2-progressifying-the-application-449e3a706129